-To find the settings in web-based and native iOS editions, tap its Actions button at the top left in the main view, and then tap the Settings button.
+To find the settings, tap its Actions button at the top left in the main view, and then tap the Settings button.
 Using the Actions button also provides access to managing collections, printing, exporting and importing stories: these additional facilities are explained in Chapter 9.

 Note: When you tap the Actions or menu button, you will have to open the Child Safety Gate in order to proceed.
 This is explained in more detail below.

 This sets the speed at which pages are turned, if you set them to be turned automatically.